microsoft/language-server-protocol/_specifications/specification-3-17.md

 #### <a href="#textDocument_didChange" name="textDocument_didChange" class="anchor">DidChangeTextDocument Notification (:arrow_right:)</a>

 The document change notification is sent from the client to the server to signal changes to a text document.
 Before a client can change a text document it must claim ownership of its content using the `textDocument/didOpen` notification.
-In 2.0 the shape of the params has changed to include proper version numbers and language ids.
+In 2.0 the shape of the params has changed to include proper version numbers.

 _Client Capability_:
 See general synchronization [client capabilities](#textDocument_synchronization_cc).